craigsapp/ratioscore/doc/time/index.md

 <h2 data-sidebar="Independent"> Independent timelines </h2>

-Here is an example of storing parts serially in the score.
-This allows separate timelines to be used in each part.
+Here is an example of storing parts one after the other in the score rather than in a single timeline.

 {% include ratioscore.html id="serial" %}
 <script type="application/x-ratioscore" id="serial">